craig1123/PostgreSQL-installation/README.md

 3. Find the PostgreSQL app and double click it.
 You can look through all files to find it.
 I would pin this program to your start menu.
     - When the application appears, double click the "PostgreSQL 9.5 (localhost:[port #])
     - It'll ask for your password (did you remember it?)
 Only check "Store password" if you are not making a production server.
-4. Now we need to make a roles.
+4. Now we need to make roles.
 There are group roles and login roles.
 For now, we are only going to make Login Roles.
     - Right-click "Login Roles" and select "New Login Role".
     - In the properties tab, make a Role name.
 The name should be the name of the app
     - In the definition tab, create a simple passwork and type it in again.